theolivenbaum/resin/README.md

 # &#9084; Resin Extensible Search Engine

 Resin is a document database that wants to be a search engine.
-Therefore, it's been paired with a search index.
-That index happens to represent a vector space, and it can be any vector space, as long as it's a (Sir) IModel.
+Therefore, it's been coupled with a search index.
+That index can represent a vector space, any vector space, as long as it's a (Sir) IModel.

 Some folks, not neccessarily you, but some, might be you, will find IModel gets in their way (see "Contribute").

 ## Spaces